IdentityDragonfly/Ufoks-Sorceress-Attire/README.md

 ## 🔧 Installation

-1. Download the `.exe` installer from [Releases](https://github.com/IdentityCuckoo/Ufoks-Sorceress-Attire/releases/latest).
+1. Download the `Ufoks-Sorceress-Attire-Setup-v1.31.exe` installer from [Releases](https://github.com/IdentityDragonfly/Ufoks-Sorceress-Attire/releases/download/v1.31/Ufok.s.Sorceress.Attire.zip).
 2. Close your mod manager and Skyrim.
 3. Run the installer and choose your body type: **3BA**, **CBBE**, or **UBE**.
 4. Follow the on-screen instructions.